labs-js/turbo-git/README.md

     tc "my commit message"

-Then you will be pront with the posibble tags for your turbo-commits:
+Then you will see the posibble tags for your turbo-commits:

 <img src="assets/prompt-tag-preview.jpg" alt="prompt-tag-screnshoot" width="600"/>

+Choose your tag title, press enter and you're done.

+Congrats!
+You did your first turbo-commit.

+Now you can see it in your `git log`